menandmice/micetro_docs/guides/user-manual/admin_maintenance.rst

 Maintenance
 ===========

-The Men & Mice Suite contains several options for cleaning up the network space.
+The Men&Mice Suite contains several options for cleaning up the network space.
 To access the network maintenance functions, select Tools, Maintenance and then the maintenance operation you want to perform.

 .. contents::